asimihsan/cookiecutter-cdktf-python/{{ cookiecutter.cdktf_directory_name }}/README.md

 make cdktf-terraform-ecr-repo-deploy
 ```

-In order to deploy the second stack, which contains AWS Lambda functions whose code are in container images, we
+To deploy the second stack, which contains AWS Lambda functions whose code are in container images, we
 need to push the initial image version before we can deploy the stack.

 ```shell